Sponsorship and Exhibition

-After the success of the 2013 National Suicide Prevention Conference in Melbourne we are pleased to announce that the 2014 conference heads to Perth, Western Australia.
-Mark your calendar and plan to join your colleagues for the 2014 National Suicide Prevention Conference 23-26 July 2014.
+Following the success of the 2014 National Suicide Prevention Conference in Perth we are pleased to invite you to join us in Hobart, Tasmania for the 2015 conference.
+Mark your calendar and plan to join your colleagues for the 2015 National Suicide Prevention Conference 26-29 July 2015.
 This is the premier, multidisciplinary, educational event in the suicide prevention sector.

-The National Suicide Prevention Conference provides a platform for the exchange of ideas to help achieve our agenda of halving suicides in Australia over the next decade.
-This year the focus will be to deliver improved outcomes in suicide prevention for those working with vulnerable populations.
-The program will be engaging and diverse with leading researchers, practitioners and policy-makers, tempered by the voices of people with a lived experience of suicide.
+The National Suicide Prevention Conference provides a platform for the exchange of ideas to help achieve our agenda of halving suicides in Australia over the next ten years.
+This year the focus will be on the intersection of suicide prevention research, policy, practice and lived experience.
+Read more about the conference and international speakers announced.
+Consider nominating a colleague for a LiFE Award for Excellence in Suicide Prevention (to be presented at the conference).

-We look forward to seeing you in Perth.
+We look forward to seeing you in Hobart.

 Chair, Program Advisory Committee

 Program Advisory Committee

 Ms Jacinta Hawgood

 Myf Maple (Chair)